-Carolina Property Associates, the owner of Church Street Apartments, is considering a sale of the property and wants to know the market value of the quadplex.
+Carolina Property Associates, the owner of Church Street Apartments, is considering a sale of the property and is interested in knowing the market value of their property.
 Keystone Investment Group is an investor group that specializes in student rental properties, and they are interested in determining the investment value of Church Street Apartments and potentially making an offer to buy the property.